A primer on semiconvex functions in general potential theories: The Subharmonic Addition Theorem

 We are now ready for the second fundamental result.
-As noted by Harvey and Lawson in \cite{hlae}, an immediate consequence of the Almost Everywhere \Cref{aet} is a {\em subharmonic addition theorem} for locally quasi-convex functions.
-That is, by restricting attention to suharmonics which are locally quasi-convex, then a purely algebraic statement of \emph{jet addition} always implies the funcional analytic statement of \emph{subharmonic addition}.
-This can be written as
+As noted in \cite{hlae}, an immediate consequence of the Almost Everywhere \Cref{aet} is a {\em subharmonic addition theorem} for locally semiconvex functions.
+That is, by restricting attention to subharmonics which are locally semiconvex, a purely algebraic statement of \emph{jet addition} always implies the functional analytic statement of \emph{subharmonic addition}.
+This can be written as\sid{subharmonic addition|seeonly{Theorem, Subharmonic Addition}}

-where $\mathsf{qc}_\text{loc}(X)$ is the space of all locally quasi-convex functions on $X$, which were characterized in formula \eqref{qc_loc} of Example \ref{exe:qc}.
+where $ \mathsf{sc}_\mathrm{loc}(X)$ is the space of all locally semiconvex functions on $X$, which were characterized in formula \eqref{qc_loc} of \Cref{exe:qc}.
 The result is formalized in the following way.